How to Make Low-Smoke Incense Sticks at Home: Craft Natural, Calming Aromas with This Easy Guide

 Troubleshooting

-• Excess smoke/soot: heavy oils, coarse particles, or drafts → cut oils, refine mesh, ventilate gently.
+• Excess smoke/soot: Heavy oils, coarse particles, or drafts → cut oils, refine mesh, ventilate gently.

 Reference: U.S. EPA—Indoor Air Quality

-Safety essentials
+Safety Essentials

 • Burn with gentle ventilation; keep away from curtains, papers, and other flammables.